A. F. M. Abdul Moyeen

 A. F. M. Abdul Moyeen (born in 1964) is a Bangladeshi educationalist.
-He is a professor in the Department of Management at the University of Dhaka and a former Vice-Chancellor of Comilla University during 2022–2024.
+He is a professor in the Department of Management at the University of Dhaka and a former vice-chancellor of Comilla University during 2022–2024.

 Early life and education

 Moyeen was born in 1964 in Kotalipara, Gopalganj.

-Moyeen passed his secondary from Barisal Zilla School and higher secondary from Brojomohun College, Barishal.
-He received his B. Com (Bachelor) degree in 1984 and M. Com degree in 1985 from the Department of Management of Dhaka University.
+Moyeen passed his secondary examination from Barisal Zilla School and his higher secondary examination from Brojomohun College, Barishal.
+He received his B.Com. degree in 1984 and M.Com. degree in 1985 from the Department of Management of Dhaka University.
 He holds a PhD in strategic management from the University of Stirling in Scotland, and completed post-doctoral research at the Australian National University.

 Career

-Moyeen has a total of 33 years of teaching experience at the University of Dhaka and Federation University Australia.
+Moyeen has 33 years of teaching experience across two institutions: the University of Dhaka and Federation University Australia.
 He also worked as a post-doctoral fellow at the Australian National University.
 In addition, he has experience working with various international organizations.

-Moyeen was appointed as the Vice-Chancellor of Comilla University on 31 January 2022.
-At the aftermath of 2024 Bangladesh Non-coperation movement, he resigned from the position on 11 August 2024.
+Moyeen was appointed vice-chancellor of Comilla University on 31 January 2022.
+He resigned from the position on 11 August 2024.